Targeting of law firms and lawyers under the second Trump administration: Deals with firms that wanted to avoid being subject to an executive order

 On March 28, 2025, it was announced that the law firm of Skadden, Arps, Slate, Meagher & Flom LLP (Skadden) had agreed to make a deal with the Trump administration.
 This was the second deal, following the one that Paul Weiss had struck with the administration on March 20, and the first deal from a firm that had not been the subject of an executive order.
-As part of the deal, the Trump administration would not issue an executive order against the firm, and in return the firm agreed to provide $100 million in "pro bono" work "to causes that the President and Skadden both support."
+As part of the deal, the Trump administration would not issue an EO against the firm, and in return the firm agreed to provide $100 million in "pro bono" work "to causes that the President and Skadden both support."
 Trump stated on Truth Social that the firm had also committed to not engage in the future in any "illegal DEI discrimination and preferences".
 Jeremy London, Skadden's executive partner, stated that it was "pleased to have achieved a successful agreement with President Trump and his Administration" and that it believed "that this outcome is in the best interests of our clients, our people, and our Firm."
 Following the announced deal, senior associate Brenna Frey resigned publicly with a statement issued on LinkedIn.

 On April 1, 2025, it was announced that Willkie Farr & Gallagher (Willkie), a firm notable for having former second gentleman of the United States Douglas Emhoff as a partner, had reached a similar deal with Trump that Skadden had to avoid being targeted by the Trump administration.
 As with Skadden, Willkie agreed to "provide $100 million in legal services and not engage in diversity, equity and inclusion programs."